-Although longbows were an effective weapon it was not until later in the medieval period that military commanders realised how effective the Longbow could be in battle when used by a large army of tightly packed, highly trained and organised longbow archers.
+Although longbows were an effective weapon it was not until later in the medieval period that military commanders realised how effective the Longbow could be in battle when used by a large army of tightly packed, highly trained, and organized longbow archers.

-During the battle of Crécy around 1000 tightly packed longbowmen were able to defeat the French army conclusively, the well-trained usually dominate French knights had no answer to the constant stream of arrows that rained down on them mercilessly from the longbows of the English archers.
+During the battle of Crécy around 1000 tightly packed longbowmen were able to defeat the French army conclusively, the well-trained usually dominant French knights had no answer to the constant stream of arrows that rained down on them mercilessly from the longbows of the English archers.

-Longbowmen would spend numerous hours learning the best way to fire an arrow from a longbow for the maximum effect, they had to know when to release the arrow at the best moment of the drawback, however this would eventually become second nature for the medieval Longbowmen after years of practice.
+Longbowmen would spend numerous hours learning the best way to fire an arrow from a longbow for the maximum effect, they had to know when to release the arrow at the best moment of the drawback, however, this would eventually become second nature for the medieval Longbowmen after years of practice.

-New tactics were developed and medieval Longbow archers were tightly packed together in large units of up to one thousand men, these footsoldiers would fire at enemy positions in unison creating a devastating effect on the enemies forces who were unable to avoid the arrows that rained down on them.
+New tactics were developed and medieval Longbow archers were tightly packed together in large units of up to one thousand men, these footsoldiers would fire at enemy positions in unison creating a devastating effect on the enemy forces who were unable to avoid the arrows that rained down on them.

 These tactics were used to great effect and were decisive in the following battles of the 100 years war between England and France